SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 Returns “true” if a specified array contains a particular value.

-CSE rules use `array_contains` statements to look for a value in a Record field.
+Cloud SIEM rules use `array_contains` statements to look for a value in a Record field.
 This is useful if you want to check a Record’s `listMatches field` for [Match Lists](/docs/cse/match-lists-suppressed-lists/create-match-list) or threat intel list matches.
 You can also check the contents of the `fieldTags` field to see if matches a keyword tag or schema key tag value.

 **Syntax for matching to lists**